diginsight/blog/posts/20250629 - Enhancing GitHub Copilot's Code Understanding/index.md

 ### Performance Considerations

-**What you can do:** Document performance constraints, bottlenecks, and optimization strategies that are specific to your application domain.
+**What we can do:** Document performance constraints, bottlenecks, and optimization strategies that are specific to our application domain.

 **Why this improves Copilot understanding:** Performance constraints and optimization strategies are critical context for code generation.
 When Copilot understands that `ProcessTelemetryDataAsync` has performance considerations for batch processing, it can suggest optimizations like parallel processing, sampling, or async patterns that address these specific telemetry concerns.